Let's talk about logos

 The value of this type of proposal was quickly capitalized by the advertising world for the benefit of brand positioning in the market.

-Therefore the isotype, also called a brand symbol, is a simple drawing or graphic symbol (not typographic) that represents the visual essence of the brand.
+Therefore, the isotype or symbol of the brand is a graphic symbol (not typographic) that represents the visual essence of the brand.

 The power of giving identity